 Day Trip from Florence to Cinque Terre With a Tour

-If you do make the choice to do the Florence to Cinque Terre journey as a day trip, then we highly recommend that you book it with a tour group.
-With this option, you can leave the transportation and planning to someone else as you just sit back and relax.
+If you choose to do the Florence to Cinque Terre journey as a day trip, we highly recommend booking it with a tour group.

-There are several tour options available, so be sure to read the description and reviews to find the best one that suits your needs.
-Here are some of our recommendations.
+Several tour options are available, so be sure to read the description and reviews to find the best one that suits your needs.

 Florence to Cinque Terre by Car

-Another option for a day trip from Florence to Cinque Terre is to rent a car for the day.
-Renting a car will allow you to make the Florence to Cinque Terre trek at your own pace.
-Keep in mind that if you are planning to spend a night (or more) in Cinque Terre, then the train is definitely a better option than renting a car.
+Remember that if you plan to spend a night (or more) in Cinque Terre, the train is definitely a better option than renting a car.

-The drive from Florence to Cinque Terre will take you a minimum of 2.5 hours, depending on traffic and the number of stops that you choose.
-So keep this in mind as you are planning your day.
+The drive from Florence to Cinque Terre will take a minimum of 2.5 hours, depending on traffic and the number of stops you choose.

-Note that the roads are narrow and there is minimal parking in the villages of the Cinque Terre.
-Due to this, I would recommend driving into La Spezia and parking at the train station, and then hopping on the train to go into the Cinque Terre.
+Due to this, I would recommend driving into La Spezia, parking at the train station, and then hopping on the train to go into the Cinque Terre.

 What to do In Cinque Terre

 Once you arrive in the Cinque Terre region, we feel that you will be amazed by the beauty and charm of this area.
-Take your time exploring the five villages as each is unique.

-Most people visiting this are want to hike between the villages to see the beautiful scenery.
-If you are choosing to hike between the villages, then be sure the check the Cinque Terre National Park’s website as trails sometimes close.
+If you choose to hike between the villages, check the Cinque Terre National Park’s website, as trails sometimes close.

-Whatever you decide, I am sure that you will fall in love with this area.
-We spent several days in the Cinque Terre when we visited.
 This allowed us to explore the villages at our own pace, enjoying each as we went along.

-I remember that I was mesmerized by the view when we stepped off the train in Riomaggiore.
 We loved hiking through the vineyards in Manarola to get to the most incredible views I have ever seen.

-We ate apertivos and drank Spritz in Corniglia, and explored the small beaches and church in Vernazza.
 Then we spent a day on the beach in the fabulous village of Monterosso.

 Final Thoughts on Getting From Florence to Cinque Terre

-As we always say, travel is such a personal choice.
-For us, taking a train into Cinque Terre was the best option as we wanted to spend several days slowly exploring this area.
+Taking a train to Cinque Terre was the best option for us as we wanted to spend several days slowly exploring this area.

 Again, this is a personal choice.
-If you prefer the freedom associated with driving yourself, then by all means, a rental car is a great way to enjoy Cinque Terre even if it is only for a day.
+If you prefer the freedom associated with driving yourself, then by all means, a rental car is a great way to enjoy Cinque Terre, even if it is only for a day.

 While You Are Here, Check Out These Other Italy Posts: